Subscribe to Tired of lyme!

 - Image from Wikipedia: http://upload.wikimedia.org/wikipedia/commons/8/89/SEM_Lymphocyte.jpg , Author: Dr. Triche National Cancer Institute , License: Creative Commons Attribution-Share Alike 3.0

 Disclaimer: The information on this page is not intended to diagnosis, prevent, treat or cure any disease.
 Always consult with your doctor before starting or ending a treatment protocol.
-The CD57 Test is used by some physicians to discretionarily confirm suspicions of Lyme disease and remission.
-The test is not an official or accurate means of diagnosing Lyme disease or to determine the state of remission.
+The CD57 Test is used by some physicians to discretionarily confirm suspicions of chronic Lyme disease and remission.
+The test is not an official or 100% accurate means of diagnosing chronic Lyme or determining stage of infection.